blakegearin/pebble-timer/README.md

 # TimerBetterer

-A countdown timer for Pebble smartwatches, forked from Pebble's published `pebble-timer` app and maintained for the current community firmware.
+A countdown timer for Pebble smartwatches, forked from Pebble's `pebble-timer` app.

 Timers live in a list on the main screen.
 Add one with the `+` row, dial in a duration, and it runs; open it from the list (or from its Timeline pin) to